machines-in-motion/NYUFinger/README.md

 # NYUFinger
-Upgraded hardware and software stack for the NYU finger open-source robot.
+Upgraded hardware and software stack for the ROB2004 robotics class.
+The lab notebooks are at `Notebooks/laboratory`.